 New homes are move-in ready and near flawless

 When you choose a new construction home, you will get more peace of mind knowing that you are buying a home that’s move-in ready and free of defects and outdated systems.
 In your new home, you can feel confident that there are no foundation issues and all your plumbing and electrical systems, as well as appliances, are working and updated.
-New home builders also provide a warranty that covers the cost of any issues that may arise in the home during the warranty period.
+Houston New Home Builders also provide a warranty that covers the cost of any issues that may arise in the home during the warranty period.

 A new home provides more value for money